LucasMallmannEich/LucasMallmannEich/README.md

 - 👀 I’m interested in working with Process Automation and Web Development (mostly Backend).
 - 🌱 I’m currently learning Python and C languages.
 - :computer::hot_pepper: I'm also taking an especial look to Arduino and Flask.
-- 💞️ I’m looking to collaborate on new ideas and projects.
+- :handshake: I’m looking to collaborate on new ideas and projects.
 - 📫 How to reach me: lucas.m.eich83@gmail.com

 My GitHub stats: